 Can I freeze baked French toast?

-Yes, you can freeze baked French toast!
-After baking, allow it to cool completely, then wrap it tightly in plastic wrap and foil.
-Store it in an airtight container or freezer bag for up to 3 months.
-Reheat in the oven at 350°F (175°C) until warmed through.
+Yes, you can freeze it.
+Let it cool completely, wrap it tight in plastic wrap and foil, and store in a freezer bag for up to 3 months.
+Reheat in a 350°F oven until warm.

 How long does baked French toast last in the fridge?